 It is hard to deny the beauty of cutthroat trout, especially in stream form.
 While I caught my first cuttie as a youth fishing the coastal waters of Oregon, I did not truly experience the stunning beauty of cutthroat trout in stream form until I moved to Nevada.
 Just wow!

-As part of my effort to complete the California and Nevada native trout hunts, I began learning much more about the diversity of cutthroat trout found across these states.
+As part of my effort to complete the California and Nevada native trout hunts, I began learning more about the diversity of cutthroat trout.

-My friend Jeff, knowing my love of these fish and my desire to complete the Western Native Trout Challenge, gave me a hard copy of Cutthroat Trout: Evolutionary Biology and Taxonomy, a special publication of the American Fisheries Society edited by Patrick Trotter.
+My friend Jeff, knowing my love of these trout and my desire to complete the Western Native Trout Challenge, gave me a hard copy of Cutthroat Trout: Evolutionary Biology and Taxonomy, a special publication of the American Fisheries Society, edited by Patrick Trotter and others.

 As any self-respecting cutthroat nerd would do, I immediately read it cover to cover.

-This publication inspired me to write about cutthroat trout and more over at Trout Adventures.
+This publication inspired me to write about native trout and more over at Trout Adventures.
 Enjoy!